open-quantum-safe/liboqs/docs/algorithms/kem_bike.md

 Additional comments
 -------------------

+This is a reference code (for functionality testing) that is based on the reference code of the NIST submission.
+This code was modified to use OpenSSL instead of NTL.

 - The original BIKE implementation includes additional optimizations that are not currently being built in liboqs:
   - CLMUL
   - AES-NI
   - AVX2
   - AVX512